DuraClassic™ Poly/Marble Composite Fiberglass Columns

 B. Any installation hardware and additional support or backing components shall be provided by the installing contractor as part of the work of this section.

 A. Melton Classics, Inc., PO Box 465020, Lawrenceville, GA 30042, 800-963-3060 www.MeltonClassics.com .

 B. It is required that other manufacturers wishing to submit their products shall submit and a 3 part CSI specification and samples of each type of column, capital, and base at least fourteen (14) days prior to bid date.
-These products must be certified by the manufacturer to meet or exceed all, materials, technical performance tests and warranty listed on the architectural specifications for those products.
+These products must be certified in writing by the manufacturer to meet or exceed all, materials, technical performance tests and warranty listed on the architectural specifications for those products.
 The design and aesthetic appearance of the column, capital, and base are of equal importance in determining if the column shaft, capital, and base are “equal”.
 Manufacturers and products meeting these requirements will receive a letter of approval prior to bid date of this project.
 Manufacturers not receiving said letter will not be considered for this product.

 A. Columns shall be Melton Classics DuraClassic™ Composite Fiberglass Columns according to following designation:

 B. (Design numbers ending in “0” are plain shaft.
 Replace the last digit with a “5” to indicate fluted shaft ex.
 205DC.)
 (Add “S” after DC in the design number to indicate square shaft design ex.
 200DCS = Tuscan Design Plain Shaft Square).

 C. Columns shafts, capitals and bases shall be manufactured from fiberglass reinforced polyester resin marble composite.
 No polyurethane capitals or bases will be allowed.